GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 1. Create another bucket with `Multi-Regional` or `Regional` storage.
 This bucket is for storing the thumbnails of the photos in your shared photo album.
 1. Open the `Products & services` menu and click on `Pub/Sub`.
 Create a new topic with the same name as your photos bucket.
 1. Click on the three-dots icon for your photo album topic and click on `New subscription`.
 Change the `Delivery Type` to `Push into an endpoint url`.
 This is the url that receives your Cloud Pub/Sub messages.
 Your url should be something of the format `http://[PROJECT ID].appspot.com/_ah/push-handlers/receive_message`.
-1. Configure Cloud Pub/Sub notifications for your photos bucket by using the command line to run
+1. Configure Cloud Pub/Sub notifications for your photos bucket by using the command line to run:

     ```sh
     gsutil notification create -f json gs://[PHOTO BUCKET NAME]